jbx-protocol/juice-docs/docs/v4/learn/overview.md

 ### Omnichain operations
 Juicebox supports projects operating across multiple EVM-compatible chains.
 Projects can:
 - Issue their unified project token and receive funds on any supported chain.
-- Move tokens and treasury funds proportionally between chains.
+- Move tokens and project funds proportionally between chains.

 **Example: Omnichain Use Case**
 An project collects funds on Ethereum and Base:
 1. A contributor pays the project's first funds on Ethereum and receives 1,000 tokens.
 2. The contributor bridges 500 tokens to Base.
-3. 50% of the project’s Ethereum treasury funds are moved to Base automatically.
+3. 50% of the project’s Ethereum funds are moved to Base automatically.

 - **Pro Tip**: Projects must synchronize rulesets across chains to ensure consistent operations or intentionally design unique rulesets for each chain.